-Image 2: Map of the transport of weapons and troops from Makenga's home on 4 May 2012
+Map of the transport of weapons and troops from Col. Makenga's home on 4 May 2012

-9. According to ex-CNDP and FARDC officers, also on 4 May, Colonels Kazarama, Munyakazi, and Masozera, and an estimated 30 of Makenga's loyal troops departed from Goma crossing into Rwanda through fields close to the Kanyamuyagha border.
-Several FARDC officers, civilian border officials, and intelligence officers stationed at Kanyamuyagha confirmed that they saw clear boot tracks of Makenga's troops crossing the border into Rwanda only a few meters away from an RDF position on the Rwandan side.
-These same sources also recovered several

-FARDC uniforms discarded by the deserters at that location the same night.

-- 10. A second group of Makenga's loyal troops deserted the FARDC ranks in Bukavu, also via Rwanda.
-Three former M23 combatants who took part in the operation told the Group that ahead of his desertion, Makenga had gathered about 60 troops under the command of Major Imani Nzenze, his secretary, as well as Colonels Seraphin Mirindi and Jimmy Nzamuye in his residence by Lake Kivu in Nguba neighborhood of Bukavu (see image 1).
-At 20:30 on 4 May, the two large motorized boats transported the 60 troops and several tons of ammunitions and weapons 200 meters across the lake to the Rwandan town of Cyangugu (see paragraph 118 of interim report).
-The same sources indicated that upon arrival to Rwanda the boats were sent back once again to Makenga's residence to recover the remainder of the weapons and ammunition (see image 2).
-According to one of the M23 combatants who later deserted the movement, and Congolese intelligence services, the evacuated weapons included such heavy weapons as katyusha rocket launchers, RPG 7, and 14.5 mm machine guns, some of which were brought from Makenga's weapons caches at Nyamunyoni (see paragraph 118 of interim report). - 11.
-The three former M23 combatants who participated in the operation also told the Group that upon arrival in Cyangugu, RDF and Rwandan police brought them to a military camp.
-The RDF subsequently provided them with full Rwandan army uniforms to be worn while traveling within Rwanda.
+11. The three former M23 combatants who participated in the operation also told the Group that upon arrival in Cyangugu, RDF and Rwandan police brought them to a military camp.
+The RDF subsequently provided them with full Rwandan army uniforms to be worn while travelling within Rwanda.
 The troops and the military equipment were afterwards loaded onto three RDF trucks, and transported via the towns of Kamembe, Gikongoro, Butare, Ngororero, Nkamira and brought to the RDF position at Kabuhanga.
-This military position is situated on the DRC-Rwanda border, near the village of Gasizi in Rwanda (roughly 27 km north of Goma).
-This ex-combatant testimony was corroborated by several sources interviewed by the Group, who all attested to the movement of troops from Rwanda into the DRC: - a) Four local leaders interviewed separately in Kibumba personally witnessed Rwandan soldiers offloading equipment and soldiers from RDF trucks and jeeps at Gasizi on those same dates. - b) Two Congolese border agents observed the RDF trucks which brought the troops and military equipment to Gasizi. - A civilian intelligence officer reported that the troops had been brought to Gasizi in trucks. - d) An FARDC internal intelligence report states that the troops were brought to join Makenga at Gasizi (see annex 1). - 12.
-Several former M23 combatants also told the Group that General Ruvusha accompanied Makenga to meet with his troops in the RDF base at Kabuhanga (see image 3).
-RDF commanders ordered the Congolese soldiers to put on once again their FARDC uniforms and provided them with plastic sheets, food, soap, and kitchen utensils.
+This military position is situated on the Democratic Republic of the Congo-Rwanda border, near the village of Gasizi in Rwanda (roughly 27 km north of Goma).
+This ex-combatant testimony was corroborated by several sources interviewed by the Group, who all attested to the movement of troops from Rwanda into the DRC:

+(a) Four local leaders interviewed separately in Kibumba personally witnessed Rwandan soldiers offloading equipment and soldiers from RDF trucks and jeeps at Gasizi on those same dates;

+(b) Two Congolese border agents observed the RDF trucks which brought the troops and military equipment to Gasizi;

+(c) A civilian intelligence officer reported that the troops had been brought to Gasizi in trucks;

+(d) An FARDC internal intelligence report states that the troops were brought to join Makenga at Gasizi (see annex 1).

+12. Several former M23 combatants also told the Group that General Ruvusha accompanied Makenga to meet with his troops in the RDF base at Kabuhanga (see image 3).
+RDF commanders ordered the Congolese soldiers to once again put on their FARDC uniforms and provided them with plastic sheets, food, soap and kitchen utensils.
 RDF officers also instructed the soldiers to remove any signs identifying Rwanda, such as labels on uniforms and water bottles.

-Image 3: M23 travel through Rwanda facilitated by the RDF
+M23 travel through Rwanda facilitated by the RDF

-13. That night, RDF officers ordered the FARDC deserters to offload and transport the weapons brought from Bukavu through the Virunga National Park, to Gasizi on the DRC side,5 between Karisimbi and Mikeno volcanoes.
+13. That night, RDF officers ordered the FARDC deserters to offload and transport the weapons brought from Bukavu through the Virunga National Park, to Gasizi on the Democratic Republic of the Congo side, between Karisimbi and Mikeno volcanoes.
 On 8 May, these soldiers joined up with the mutineers who came from Masisi territory to the assembly point at Gasizi.
-Military and police officers, as well as local authorities from Kibumba reported on the arrival of the mutineers from Masisi near the border, and the movement of Makenga's troops from Rwanda into DRC.
-A local authority gathered reports from Rwandan civilians who had been forced to carry the weapons from Gasizi, in Rwanda, to the DRC border.
-After Ntaganda's and Makenga's groups merged, they advanced further through the park and took control of Runyoni on 10 May to officially launch military operations of the M23 rebellion (see paragraph 104 of interim report).6
+Military and police officers, as well as local authorities from Kibumba reported on the arrival of the mutineers from Masisi near the border, and the movement of Makenga's troops from Rwanda into the Democratic Republic of the Congo.
+A local authority gathered reports from Rwandan civilians who had been forced to carry the weapons from Gasizi, in Rwanda, to the Democratic Republic of the Congo border.
+After Ntaganda's and Makenga's groups merged, they advanced further through the park and took control of Runyoni on 10 May to officially launch military operations of the M23 rebellion (see S/2012/348, para.
+104).